nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.1.
 Command Box

-The `Command Box` is where users can input their commands.
+The `Command Box` is where you can input your commands.

 ### 4.2.
 Exercise List

-The `Exercise List Window` displays the latest input exercise (by the user) at the top of the list by default.
+The `Exercise List Window` displays the latest exercise you entered at the bottom of the list by default.
 All exercises added will be displayed in the list.
-The list may change or reorder depending on the command issued by the user.
+The list may change or reorder depending on the command issued by you.

 ### 4.3.
 Result Display

 The `Result Display Window` displays feedback after executing a command.
-It gives feedback to the user on the command executed.
+This includes feedback for both feedback for correctly and incorrectly entered commands.

 <div style="page-break-after: always;"></div>